What are fire doors?

 How to identify a fire door

 - The minimum specification for a fire door is FD30S.
-This means that the door is fire and smoke resistant for up to a minimum of 30 minutes, allowing people to remain safe in their homes if the fire is in another part of the building.
+This means that the door is fire and smoke resistant for a minimum of 30 minutes, allowing people to remain safe in their homes if the fire is in another part of the building.

 - All fire doors should have a working self-closer.
-This ensures that the compartmentation is always maintained, stopping the spread of smoke and fire.
+This ensures that compartmentation is always maintained, stopping the spread of smoke and fire.

 - If a door cannot close into the frame under its own weight it may risk the lives of others within the building.